chaozhanghnu/chaozhanghnu.github.io/README.md

-# Chao Zhang's Lab Website
+# XIANMING SHI LAB Website

-This is the website of our academic research group at Hunan University.
+This is the website of our academic research group at University of Miami.